optout21/parakesh/README.md

 # ParaKesh

-Simple, reference implementation Cashu wallet, based on CDK.
+Simple, reference implementation Cashu wallet, in Rust, with UI, based on CDK.

 ## Features